JustAct: A Framework for Auditable Multi-Agent Systems Regulated by Inter-Organisational Policies: Case Study: Processing Distributed Medical Data

 Given \lstinline{st-antonius 5}, SURF defines and executes the following task, which reads the patient data.
 Most interestingly, although this task is defined to \lstinline{involve} St.\ Antonius, their participation in the action is not required at any point.
 In this sense, \lstinline{st-antonius 5} delegated a limited power to authorise on the behalf of St.\ Antonius to SURF, despite this requiring SURF to reason about a publicised part of the local policy of St.\ Antonius.

 Next St.\ Antonius makes the following statement.
-Like \lstinline{st-antonius 5}, this statement internalises a facet of their local policy, to the benefit of internalising their reasoning about tasks, with the benefit of letting others systematically reason on their behalf.
+Like \lstinline{st-antonius 5}, this statement formalises a facet of their local policy, to the benefit of internalising their reasoning about tasks, with the benefit of letting others systematically reason on their behalf.
 In this case, it captures the link between (simplified) consent of patients to the processing of their data, and the authorisation by St.\ Antonius of tasks processing patient data.
-The JustAct framework affords this usage; for example, this statement enables a fruitful cooperation between St.\ Antonius and SURF, because SURF is highly trusted by St.\ Antonius.
+The statement enables a fruitful cooperation with SURF, because SURF is highly trusted by St.\ Antonius.

-However, unlike \lstinline{st-antonius 5}, this statement captures sensitive policy information; St.\ Antonius does not wish to disclose the set of patients to \textit{un}trusted agents!
+However, unlike \lstinline{st-antonius 5}, this statement captures sensitive policy information: Billy, Wally, and Berty are patients of the St.\ Antonius hospital!
+St.\ Antonius does not wish to disclose this to \textit{un}trusted agents!
 Ideally, statements could be used to regulate such communications via justification and permission, as usual.
 Unfortunately, JustAct does not (yet) offer a means for agents to internalise this.
 For example, if SURF forwards \lstinline{st-antonius 6} to Dan, SURF still satisfies the definition of well-behaved.